Accenture/mercury-nodejs/guides/CHAPTER-6.md

 }
 ```

-### Obtain the class instance of my function
+### Obtain the class instance of a function

-Since a composable function is executed as an anonymous function, the "this" reference is protected inside the
+Since a composable function is executed as an anonymous function, the `this` reference is protected inside the
-functional scope and no longer relevant to the class scope.
+functional scope and thus no longer relevant to the class scope.

 To invoke other methods in the same class holding the composable function, the "getMyClass()" API can be used.